naugtur/npm-audit-resolver/README.md

 ## Features

+If `npm audit fix` can help, you'll be prompted to run it first.

-When a vulnerability is found, you get to choose between the following options:
+For all vulnerabilities found, you get to choose between the following options:

 - remind in 24h - Lets you ignore an issue temporarily to make the build pass until a fix is known
 - ignore - Adds the particular dependency paths and advisories to be ignored in the future.
 If the same issue in the same package comes up, but it's a dependency of another package, it won't get ignored.
 If a new issue is found in the package, it doesn't get ignored.
 You can decide if the decision expires or not.